Find applications that are being accepted online

 Why should I apply for Section 8?

 Section 8 and Public housing are rental assistance programs funded by HUD.
 A Section 8 applications is always free.
 If you are of low income, over 18 and a citizen of the United States, applying for Section 8 could mean receiving a rental assistance voucher.
-Find out if you qualify and where to apply for Section 8.
+Find out if you qualify for Section 8 and where to apply for Section 8.
+The Online Packet has no government affiliation.

 Section 8 and Subsidized Housing Online Packet